Kitchen Herbs: Rosemary

 Rosemary is one of the most useful culinary herbs for strengthening Yang.
 It stimulates the circulation and warms the extremeties.
 If you are normally cold, with cold hands and feet, rosemary is an ideal herb to use on a regular basis.
-It is also used to promote clear-thinking and relieving absent mindedness and poor-memory.
+It is also used to promote clear-thinking and relieving absent mindedness and poor-memory, and is used against depression.

 The renaissance writer Wilhelm Ryff says of it “the spirits of the heart and the entire body feel joy from this drink, which dispels all despondency and worry”